 ⟹ He has lived here all this time.

-- action that happened never, once or multiple times:
+- actions that happened never, once or multiple times:

-When talking about an action that is relevant for the present and we describe how often it has occurred so far, we use the Present Perfect.
+When talking about how often an action has occurred up to the present, we use the Present Perfect.

 ⟹ I have never seen the ocean.